nguyenzung/fast-relay/Comunication.md

 Delivered frames have the server -> client shape from §1 — they **do** carry FromID:

 - Parse FromID (sender pubkey, stamped by the server — trust it, it is not the sender's own claim)
-- Read ToIDsLen (always 0 in a delivered frame)
+- Read ToIDsLen (N, the sender's original recipient count — **not 0**; only the bytes after it are zeroed)
+- Skip N*32 bytes of zeroed ToIDs
 - Read DataLen (4 bytes, big-endian uint32)
 - Read Data (payload)